Are you New to MarineParents.com?

 A Place to Connect & Share™

 Support for family and friends of our U.S. Marines is offered through the web site's trademark in "a Place to Connect & Share™" which includes live support, email support, Facebook groups, and message board communities.
 Both the Facebook groups and message boards are moderated for safety and to assure compliance with OPSEC (Operational Security).

 "a Place to Connect & Share™

 Support During Boot Camp

 Overwhelmed with the prospect of sending your recruit off to boot camp?
-We offer "a Place to Connect & Share™" on our Recruit Parents website by putting friends and family members from each graduating platoon together on message boards and in Facebook groups for support and encouragement.
+We offer "a Place to Connect & Share™" on our Recruit Parents website by putting friends and family members from each company together in Facebook groups for support and encouragement.
 The boot camp section of the web site includes training information, what to expect from the USMC, graduation information and much more.

 Recruit Parents Facebook Groups | Boot Camp & Graduation Information

 Support During Deployment

 Deployment presents many challenges for families of our Marines.
-We offer "a Place to Connect & Share™" putting friends and families from each unit together on the same message boards and Facebook groups.
+We offer "a Place to Connect & Share™" putting friends and families from each unit together in Facebook groups.
 Use the deployment information section to find answers to every question you may have including phone cards, care packages, travel, communication, contact information and more.

 Warrior Support Team™

-The Warrior Support Team™ is a first response effort improving the quality of recovery for Purple Heart service members and their families by offering immediate support, care, and guidance upon casualty notification through recovery and beyond medical retirement.
-The program offers a private, online forum and a learning center for Purple Heart families, and serves meals to Balboa and Bethesda Naval Medical Centers when cafeterias are closed over the weekend.
+The Warrior Support Team™ is a first response effort improving the quality of recovery for wounded, injured, and ill service members and their families by offering immediate support, care, and guidance upon casualty notification through recovery and beyond their service in the Corps.